avatar-kaleb/kalebmckelvey-site/blog/are-you-really-open-minded-a-refresher-on-finding-the-best-solutions-to-problems.md

 Many times we base decisions on what we know, our frame of reference, and our experiences without really considering the other facts.
 Whether that is in the form of articles or people, we must take the time on tough decisions (or big decisions that affect the team) with care.

-Interestingly enough, if we are asked an outlandishly difficult question, we will actually substitute with a question we have knowledge on and answer that question instead (our brains are weird huh?).
+Interestingly enough, if we are asked an outlandishly difficult question, we will substitute it with a question we have knowledge on and answer that question instead (our brains are weird huh?).

 [Article on Substitution](https://thinkproductive.co.uk/decision-thinking-substitution-bias/)

 ##### Other Perspectives from Believable People:

-During this phase, it's imperative to take in other perspectives to get a better grasp of their frames, and doing so with an open-mind that doesn't care how good they look in the process.
+During this phase, it's imperative to take in other perspectives to get a better grasp of their frames, and doing so with an open mind that doesn't care how good they look in the process.

 Ray uses a term called *believability* in the book.

-Believability means to take in the perspectives of people that have experience and knowledge on what you're deciding on, because many people have the "take two lefts and it's on the corner" syndrome - aka they give directions to the stranger who stops by and asks, but actually don't know where the location is.
+Believability means to take in the perspectives of people that have experience and knowledge on what you're deciding on because many people have the "take two lefts and it's on the corner" syndrome - aka they give directions to the stranger who stops by and asks for help but they have no idea where the location is.

 Here's my favorite quote from the book that helped me see a different perspective on doing this better, not only at work but all relationships in my life!